-The two-day event will be run in partnership with a range of organisations including the Local CIO Council, the Society of Chief Librarians, the Chartered Institution of Wastes Management, LARIA, ADASS Informatics Network, GoodThings Foundation, Women in IT, Socitm, the West Midlands Academic Health Science Network and Improvement and Efficiency West Midlands.
+The two-day event will be run in partnership with a range of organisations including the Local CIO Council, the Society of Chief Librarians, the Chartered Institution of Wastes Management, LARIA, ADASS Informatics Network, GoodThings Foundation, Women in IT, Socitm, the West Midlands Academic Health Science Network, Improvement and Efficiency West Midlands and RTPI.

 The programme features:

 Connected local services workshops are being run in partnership with the key professional associations in each field and will look at how digital is impacting on provision of these services.
 Findings from the Better Connected research will also feature.

 The Digital Innovation Showcases will run on both days, focussed on health and social care and on wider local public services including highways, waste management, social care and planning.
 SMEs, startups, local authorities and others will be pitching apps and innovations selected from those uploaded to Public Service Digital Exchange.
 5-10 minute pitches from the stage will be followed by roundtable discussions.
 This format was first used at the highly successful ADASS Care Apps Showcase in March.

 The ‘Local CIO Council presents’ workshops will be on key topics of LCIOC thinking over the last 18 months that they are looking to share more widely.

 Better Connected Live will be a series of workshops, presentations and masterclasses presenting learning from this year’s Better Connected research on the performance of local authority websites, final results of which are due in May.
 Topics will include website usability, access from mobiles, customer accounts and accessibility of website content to disabled people.